hastest/juliannma.com/_events/2018/SEAS_production1.md

 Program:

-- Hannah SUN 'Baleines' (Whales - plastics in the ocean)
+- 'Mircro Scope' choreography by Angela FALK & Jesse OBREMSKI, music by Hannah SUN ('The Whales' 2018).
+Plastics in the ocean.

-- Marc EVANS 'Formations' (Disappearing ice)
+- 'Isostasy' choreographed by Peter FARROW & Thomas WOODMAN, music by Marc EVANS ('Formations' 2014).
+Calving and melting of ice mass wordwide, rising sea levels.

-- RAVEL 'Une barque sur l'Océan' (Boat on the Ocean - Disappearing coral reefs)
+- 'The Protest', choreography by Juliann MA, music by Maurice RAVEL ('A boat on the ocean' 1905) - Vanishing coral reefs.

+- 'Rise, Awaken', choreography by SEAS, music by Maurice RAVEL ('Sad Birds' 1905) - Deforestation.

-- STRAVINSKY 'The Firebird'(climate change - mudslides and fires)
+- 'Fire & Earth', choreography by SEAS, Igor STRAVINSKY ('The Firebird Suite' 1910 arr.
+Guido AGOSTI) - Climate change - 2017 mudslides and fires.